In English, we use the Present Perfect (e.g. I have been) to express an action started in the past but that is still going on in the present.

 Depuis can mean both for + [duration] and since + [date] in this context.

 Note that you can never use pour in that context.

-See also Expressing for + [duration] with either pendant, durant, depuis or pour (prepositions of time) and the more advanced Using Le Passé Composé or Le Présent in negative sentences with ''depuis''
+See also Expressing for + [duration] in French with either pendant/durant/depuis/pour (French Prepositions of Time) and the more advanced Using the compound past (Le Passé Composé) vs the present (Le Présent) in negative sentences with "depuis" (since/for) in French

 Want to make sure your French sounds confident?